zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

-2. Run the command on primary and standby database to enable the data guard broker.
+2. Run the command on primary and standby database to enable the data guard broker as sysdba.

 - From on-premise side,